tHESE INGREDIENTS ARE NEVER IN happy Products

-Just as important as what's IN our HAPPY Tooth Powder is what's NOT in our product.
+Just as important as what's IN our HAPPY Tooth Products is what's NOT in our products.

 Fluoride is a very controversial product and subject.
 Some say it is toxic.
 Some say it is a natural product because it is found in nature: soil for example.
-I will not debate it here, but if you are someone who wants an oral care product with NO fluoride, HAPPY Tooth Powder is for you.
+I will not debate it here, but if you are someone who wants an oral care product with NO fluoride, HAPPY Tooth Products are for you.

-By the way, there is 0.15% fluoride in toothpaste, or 0.0015 parts per 1 part of toothpaste—that is 1500 parts out of a total of 1,000,000 parts, or 1 ½ parts in 1000.
-One must assume that manufacturers can disperse 1 part in 1000 to make toothpaste effective.
+By the way, there is 0.15% fluoride in toothpaste, or 0.0015 parts per 1 part of toothpaste—that is 1500 parts out of a total of 1,000,000 parts, or 1.5 parts in 1000.
+One must assume that manufacturers can uniformly disperse 1.5 parts in 1000 through out the product to make toothpaste effective.
 How much fluoride I wonder is actually in each dab of toothpaste on your brush and then remaining in your mouth?
 Despite this very low volume, warning statements are required on fluoride toothpastes—“keep out of the reach of children under 6.”
 So what should children brush with?
 Fluoride is toxic, a poison to the body, in larger quantities than what is in toothpaste.

 2. Sodium Lauryl Sulfate (SLS)

 Sodium lauryl sulfate is another chemical known as a detergent surfactant.
 It is used in toothpaste for mouth feel and creating foam.
 It is almost as controversial as fluoride in terms of its potential for causing cancer and being harmful.
 It is in the hair shampoo I use!